Bachelor’s degree in counterterrorism program guide

 All of these degree programs can prepare you for a career in counterterrorism.
 It is essential to check the coursework involved before you enroll as the classes offered may match your career goals even if the degree name does not seem to reflect your interests.
 You may also need to ask each school’s admissions office which program it recommends for someone interested in a career in counterterrorism.

-About a bachelor’s degree in counterterrorism
+About a B.A. in counterterrorism

 Each educational institution develops its own admission requirements.
 Because of this, you may find a significant amount of variation depending on the school you choose.
 The most common prerequisites for this program are as follows: